rorywalsh/cabbage_v1_old/Docs/identchannels.md

 chnset "bounds(10, 10, 100, 100)", "checkboxIdent"
 ```

 > Note that only one identChannel string can be sent in a single k-cycle.
 This is important.
-If you wish to update several attributes of a widget place them in the same string.
 If two **chnset** opcodes are used in the same instrument to send an identifier string to a widget, the second will overwrite the first.
+If you wish to update several attributes of a widget place them in the same string or concatenate each attribute into a single string.

 To control the position of a checkbox in real-time, one can use the **sprintfk** opcode to dynamically create an identifier string that can be passed to the widget.
 In this example random values are passed to sprintfk to create a new bounds() strings 5 times a second. **metro(5)**